I Feel Stressed

 People experience events in different ways.
 For example, the loss of a job may be viewed as a disaster that affects feelings and behaviour.
 Alternatively, it may be viewed as an opportunity to move on to something better.
 The manner in which this event is viewed explains the different responses that people have to the same event.
 Other factors such as personality and previous experience also influence how the event is perceived.
 Another factor that leads to stress is a mismatch between the experience and the resources available to cope with it.
 Losing a job, for example, might be a difficult event, but if you are having difficulties with a relationship in addition to this, then you might not have the support to get through a difficult period, emotionally and financially.

 You can learn to manage stress by using various techniques, such as monitoring and challenging the way you think about events, slow breathing, and solving your problems in a structured manner.
 In addition to this exercising, cutting down on drug and alcohol use, and doing things you enjoy can help in coping with stress.

-In cases where severe stress leads to depression or anxiety, medications such as benzodiazepines or antidepressants might have a role to play.
+In cases where severe stress leads to depression or anxiety, medications such as antidepressants might have a role to play.
 It would be best to consult your local doctor in such cases, as they will be able to advise you on the suitability of medication, or to direct you to an appropriate professional.